JaswaniSaniya/OCR-Scanner/README.md

 | **OpenAI GPT-4o**  | ✅ (extensive)       | ⭐⭐⭐⭐⭐    | Industry-leading OCR + reasoning |
 | **Claude Sonnet**  | ✅                   | ⭐⭐⭐⭐     | Robust vision-language understanding |

-> ⚠️ **Note**: GPT-4o and Claude Sonnet are multimodal LLMs — they don't do OCR in the traditional sense but excel at extracting and interpreting text from images, especially in complex, low-quality, or multilingual contexts.

----

-## 📁 Structure